-Course Leaders Faye Dobinson and Marie Claire-Hamon will be with you throughout the course with a wonderful array of visiting Tutors joining the course over the year.
-There will always be 2-3 experienced artist tutors on hand for the group of 12 students attending.
+Course Leader Faye Dobinson will be with you throughout the course with a wonderful array of visiting Tutors joining the course over the year.
+There will always be 2-3 experienced artist tutors on hand for the students attending

 A typical two-day session would include students bringing along recent works they have made between sessions or some source material from which they would make several fresh works from scratch during the session using different painting and drawing processes under the guidance of the tutors.
 The tuition would be one-to-one and also group demonstrations with specific guidance given to each student in the group.
 Every two-day session will include a one-to-one tutorial for each student through which they and the Tutor will devise a set of objectives to work with over the following eight weeks.

 Please find below the main themes of our two-day sessions:

 The theme for the first two-day session is a focus on how artists collate and refer to their drawings, photos, studies and inspirational material such as other artists work in their unique way.
 We will start by generating lots of different painted surfaces.
 We will make a wide range of remarkable books from the paintings we generate in the form of concertina landscape studies, 3D boxes, layered and windowed collaged blocks to double sided maps.
 Visiting artist - Anita Reynolds